Chronovyan/4everCode/README.md

 ## 📬 Contact

-For questions or feedback, please open an issue on our [GitHub repository](https://github.com/Forever/Forever/issues).
+For questions or feedback, please open an issue on our [GitHub repository](https://github.com/4ever/4ever/issues).

 ## 🙏 Acknowledgments

-Forever is made possible by the contributions of many people.
+4ever is made possible by the contributions of many people.
 We'd like to thank all our contributors and the open-source community for their support.

-Special thanks to the following projects that inspired Forever:
+Special thanks to the following projects that inspired 4ever:
 - Rust Programming Language
 - LLVM/Clang
 - forev (C++ date and time library)